Calivala-86/European_call_option_payoffs_value/README.md

     3. Bermudan-style Option: Excersed before maturity but only on certain pre-specified dates.

 ### Basic Options Terminology
-    Call option: Right to buy the underlying asseet Puton option: Right to sell the underlying asset Expeiration/maturity date: Date on which the right expires Strike/Exercise price: Price at which right may be exercised
+    *Call option*: Right to buy the underlying asseet Puton option: Right to sell the underlying asset Expeiration/maturity date: Date on which the right expires Strike/Exercise price: Price at which right may be exercised